Open

 About

-Blaine Park is located on Canton Lake in northwest Oklahoma on the North Canadian River, just 2.5 miles from the town of Canton.
-The campground features 13 non-electric campsites with pads large enough to accommodate camper trailers, though generators are required for power.
-Amenities include pit toilets, solar-powered well drinking water, a nature trail, and a playground.
-The location is unstaffed and self-service.
+Blaine Park campground sits on the shores of Canton Lake in northwest Oklahoma along the North Canadian River, approximately 2.5 miles from the town of Canton.
+Managed by the U.S. Army Corps of Engineers, this primitive campground provides 13 non-electric tent sites with pads spacious enough to accommodate camper trailers, though you'll need to bring a generator for power.
+Facilities include pit toilets and solar-powered well drinking water, along with a nature trail and playground.

 Directions

-From Canton 4-way stop, head west 1 mile on Highway 58.
+From the Canton 4-way stop, head west out of Canton 1 mile on Highway 58.
 Turn north on Highway 58A for approximately 2.25 miles.
-Turn north at the T-intersection and drive past the Overlook Cafe.
+Turn north at the T-intersection and drive past the overlook cafe.
 After crossing the second concrete bridge overlooking Blaine Park, turn right and drive down the sloped road to the campground.